DHTMLX/docs-kanban/docs/index.md

 On the **Board** panel you can work with the ***cards***, ***columns*** and ***rows*** in the following way:

 - add new cards by clicking on the plus icon
-- delete cards, columns and rows using the 3 dots icon
+- delete cards, columns and rows using a context menu (a 3 dots icon)
 - move cards by dragging them into desired place (row and column)
+- move columns and rows using a context menu (a 3 dots icon)
-- rename columns and rows by double clicking on the corresponding labels
+- rename columns and rows by double clicking on the corresponding labels or using a context menu (a 3 dots icon)
 - display a card editor by clicking on the needed card
-- show/hide the rows by clicking on the triangle icon on the left of the row label
+- collape/uncollapse rows by clicking on the arrow icon on the left of the row label
+- collape/uncollapse columns by clicking on the arrow icon on the left of the column label
+- select multiple cards using the following shortcuts:
+    - `Shift` +  clicking on the corresponding cards, to select multiple cards in the same column
+    - `Ctrl (Command)` + clicking on the corresponding cards, to select multiple cards in different columns

 ![Kanban Board](assets/js_kanban_board.png)